markoneill/ssa-daemon/docs/admin-documentation.md

+## Purpose
+The purpose of this README is to explain to administrators how to use the SSA.
+It includes the different settings administrators can use, what they do, and how to create an admin config file.

+This README is a WIP and can be changed as needed.

 ## Setting the Administrator File
 The SSA reads a configuration file to set the administrator security settings.
 By defaults it reads "ssa.cfg" as the configuration file.